open5e/open5e/source/characters/southlandsheroes_races.rst

 **Binding Spittle.** As an Attack action, you may spit a ball of viscous fluid at a target within 60 feet that is Medium or smaller.
 Make a ranged attack against the target with proficiency.
-If successful, the fluid hardens upon impact and the target becomes :ref:`restrained`.
-As an action, the target can make a Strength check against a DC equal to 8
+If successful, the fluid hardens upon impact and the target becomes :ref:`srd:restrained`.
-+ your proficiency bonus + your Constitution modifier to remove the condition.
+As an action, the target can make a Strength check against a DC equal to 8 + your proficiency bonus + your Constitution modifier to remove the condition.
 Anyone adjacent to a creature restrained by binding spittle may use their action to free the target in the same way.
 Dealing an amount of bludgeoning damage equal to half your level plus your